zafartm/uppalz.com/mvnd.md

 ### `-v $(pwd):/app`
 Mounts local working directorty within docker container at `/app`.
 This is needed so that local files are available to maven that is running within a container.
 ### `-p 8080:8080`
 Maps port 8080 to accept network connections.
-This is needed when doing something like spring-boot:run or tomcat:run.
+This is needed when doing something like `spring-boot:run` or `tomcat:run`.
-If no servers are started, this can be omitted.
-If server is started on a different port, adjust it accordingly.
+If no service is started, this can be omitted.
+If service is running on a different port, adjust it accordingly.
-If server is started multiple ports then repeat the option multiple times.
+If multiple services (e.g. Tomcat and LiveReload in a spring-boot MVC app) are started, then repeat the option multiple times for each port.
 ### `-e MAVEN_CONFIG=/maven/.m2`
 This is required when `-u 1000:1000` option is used.
 Otherwise skip it.
 ### `maven:3-openjdk-8`